luiscruz/course_sustainableSE/2026/p1_measuring_software/g9_sorting_comparison_py_js.md

 image: "img/g9/js_vs_py.png"
 date: 12/02/2026
 summary: |-
-  This study compares the energy consumption of three widely used sorting algorithms - merge sort, quick sort, and heap sort - implemented in both Python and JavaScript (Node.js).
-By measuring energy usage across datasets of varying sizes, we gain insights into how language choice affects the energy efficiency of sorting operations.
-Our findings are particularly relevant to serverless cloud environments, where the language choice can have significant implications for the energy consumption of applications at scale.
+  This study investigates the energy consumption of merge sort, quick sort, and heap sort in Python and JavaScript (Node.js).
+A total of 1,080 experiments with varying dataset sizes were conducted using Energibridge.
+Results show that JavaScript consumed on average 6.7× less energy than Python (3.94 J vs 26.24 J), while algorithm choice alone had no statistically significant effect on energy consumption.
+Our findings suggest that for energy-critical serverless sorting workloads, the choice of runtime matters more than the choice of algorithm.
 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this
 ---